 - NORCAP provides expertise on site management, reception procedures, anti-trafficking, community engagement and accountability, site planning and protection including child protection, protection from gender-based violence and sexual exploitation and abuse.

-- The project is implemented in co-operation with key national institutions including: the General Secretariat for Reception of Asylum Seekers (under the Ministry of Migration and Asylum), the Directorate of Reception and Identification Service, the Special Secretary for the Protection of Unaccompanied Minors, the Special Secretary for the Coordination of Stakeholders, the Technical Department of the Ministry of Migration and Asylum, the National Centre for Social Solidarity - EKKA (under the Ministry of Labour).
+- The project is implemented in co-operation with key national institutions including: the General Secretariat for Reception of Asylum Seekers (under the Ministry of Migration and Asylum), the Directorate of Reception and Identification Service, the Special Secretary for the Protection of Unaccompanied Minors, the Special Secretary for the Coordination of Stakeholders, the Technical Service of the Ministry of Migration and Asylum, the National Centre for Social Solidarity - EKKA (under the Ministry of Labour).
 In addition to providing expertise to the Authorities’ Headquarters, NORCAP has also been present at the Reception Sites placed at both mainland and the islands, including Lagadikia, Alexandreia, Lesvos and Chios.

 - NORCAP also supports the General Secretariat for Public Health by contributing to the coordination of stakeholders who provide health services to asylum seekers and refugees in the sites on the islands and mainland in Greece.